| PROJECT | CLIENT | STATUS | PROGRAM |

 Varsity at Ann Arbor Ann Arbor, MI |

-Potomac Holdings | In Progress |
+Potomac Holdings | Completed August 2013 |

-13-story, 178,380-sf off-campus student housing with 173 student apartments totaling 418 beds and two levels of parking. |
+13-story, 178,380-sf edge-campus student housing with 173 student apartments totaling 418 beds and two levels of parking. |

-West Grace Student Housing, Virginia Commonwealth University Richmond, VA |
+West Grace Student Housing and Laurel Parking, Virginia Commonwealth University Richmond, VA |

 Virginia Commonwealth University | Completed 2012 |

-Student housing and garage complex with first floor retail; the 122-unit housing component has 459 beds with communal and study spaces on each floor, totaling 161,078-sf; the garage component has 212 spaces, totaling 98,675-sf. |
+Two-building development with student housing and a garage complex with first floor retail; the 122-unit housing component has 459 beds totaling 161,078-sf; the garage component has 212 spaces, totaling 98,675-sf. |

 230,000-sf residence hall with 709 beds, active and study lounges on all floors, a 3000-sf multipurpose room, and 10,000-sf of classroom space for UMD’s Math and Science Learning Program.